NewCOder10000/Calculator-app/README.md

 # TODO JS
-# Fix "Undefined" keeps appearing
+# Fix "Undefined" keeps appearing (Fixed)
-# Fix some calculation not working as intended
+# Fix some calculation not working as intended (Fixed)
 # Fix del key does not work after pressing equal sign
 # Add code to catch potential errors
-# Add code to catch two math symbols used in conjuction
+# Add code to catch two math symbols used in conjuction (Fixed, but can improve further)
 # Find and fix any other bugs/errors
 # If have time and coded scientific calculator extention, add functionality to it using js